Advice and information for those caring for a disabled family/whānau member

 Recreation and leisure are fundamental activities in everyday life.
 They are typically the activities we choose to engage in because they align with our personal interests or hobbies.
 Get your child involved in local clubs or sporting activities that they show an interest in.

-The Halberg Disability Sport Foundation supports children with a physical disability if they want to be involved in active leisure or recreation of their choice, alongside their peers in an inclusive environment.
+The Halberg Disability Sport Foundation supports children with a physical disability to be involved in active leisure or recreation of their choice, alongside their peers in an inclusive environment.
+The Halberg Trust helps to achieve this aim through:

 Activity Fund – funds grants for equipment or lessons.

-See the last page of this resource for some of the national organisations that specifically support disabled youth into sport or leisure activities.
-You may also want to contact some of the national disability organisation as some groups do provide local opportunities (ie, Deaf Association, Blind Association, CCS Disability Action, etc).
+You may also want to contact some of the national providers as some organisations do provide local, regional or national activities (ie, Deaf Association, Blind Association, CCS Disability Action, etc).

 Also check out local councils as some councils provide discounted leisure cards (ie, Wellington and Christchurch) for entry into accessible local activities.